 Staff opportunities for interprofessional education at at UHN are also critical.
 IPE activities are open to all team members as part of our culture of lifelong learning.
 Interprofessional care and collaborative practice have many champions at both the professional and program levels across the hospital campuses.
 These champions host interprofessional care and education rounds and workshops, train and develop IPC/E facilitators, and model interprofessional patient-centered care.

 Building your Career

 Royal College of Physician and Surgeons of Canada webpage for resources to help you transition from residency into practice.

 For information on Continuing Education opportunities, please visit the Michener Institute of Education at UHN

 Continuing Education website.

-The UHN International Centre for Education (UHN ICE) offers a wide variety of Continuing Education and Professional Development opportunities such as observership-based personalized programs, Continuing Education Online courses and in-person workshops.
+The UHN International Centre for Education offers a wide variety of professional development opportunities such as observership-based personalized programs, online courses and in-person workshops.

-Through an observership/authorized guest visit, health care professionals and students have an opportunity to learn by observing examinations and other procedures performed by our physicians, surgeons, nurses, and other staff in our hospitals.
+Through a clinical observership/authorized guest visit, health care professionals and learners have an opportunity to learn by observing examinations and other procedures performed by our physicians, surgeons, nurses, and other staff in our hospitals.

 Detailed instructions on how to

 find a sponsor for an Observership.